 Landauer joined the Bavarian Workers Council and had much support among the workers, leading a demonstration of 80,000 for a workers council republic.
 When the councils took over Munich, Landauer was put in charge of information.
 The Workers' Republic was of brief duration however, as a right-wing offensive allowed the Communists to take over.
 He was dismissed from his post.
 The Communist Republic was soon crushed by the proto-Nazi Freikorps.
 Landauer was arrested and placed in Stadelheim Prison.
-According to his friend Ernst Toller, "They dragged him into the prison courtyard.
+According to his friend Ernst Toller, "They dragged him into the prison court-yard.
 An officer struck him in the face.
 The men shouted, 'Dirty Bolshie!
 Let's finish him off!'
 A rain of blows from rifle butts descended on him.
 They trampled on him until he was dead."
 His last words were, "Go ahead and kill me!
 Be men!"
 The Junker aristocrat ultimately responsible for the crime, Major Baron von Gagern was never brought to trial.

 While the mainstream anarchism movement, to say nothing of the left, has largely ignored Landauer's contributions, he was not without influence.
-His ideas were important to the German anarchist Erich Meusham, the economist, Silvio Gesell, the philosopher, Martin Buber, and the theologian, Eberhard Arnold.
-His thinking was important for the Christian flavor.
+His ideas were important to the German anarchist Erich Mühsam & Ernst Toller, & Ret Marut (the novelist B. Traven), gave the Soviet a distinct anarchist flavor.
 Landauer, who had spent years of isolation working on his grand synthesis of Nietzsche, Proudhon, Kropotkin, Stirner, Meister Eckhardt, the radical mystics, & the Romantic volk-philosophers, knew from the start that the Soviet was doomed; he hoped only that it would last long enough to be understood.
-Plans were launched to devote a large piece of Bavaria to an experiment in anarcho-socialist economy and community.
+Plans were launched to devote a large piece of Bavaria to an experiment in anarchosocialist economy and community.
 Landauer drew up proposals for a Free School system and a People's Theater.

-their success in turning the Congress of the Second International into a battleground over the issue of libertarian versus authoritarian socialism.
+triumph of the anarchists remained their success in turning the Congress of the Second International into a battleground over the issue of libertarian versus authoritarian socialism.